Jojocaster/do-you-app/README.md

 ## Features
 - Live Status tracker, running automatically in the background
-- Displays the list of upcoming shows
+- Displays the list of upcoming shows according to timezone
 - Allow radio to be played in the background & controlled from the notification centre & the lockscreen
 - Display current show's Track IDs (Beta)
 - Send notifications when a show is live